-#1 Updated by Darth Vader about 4 years ago
+#1 Updated by Darth Vader over 4 years ago

 After investigating, it seems like the search displays 10 issues and the next page button displays issues based on date (as indicated by the last document date and the URL reflecting that date).
 You would expect it to just display the next 10 results in the search regardless of their creation date (like the filter does).
 It seems that the search has a number limit (to speed up the search) then sorts them by date.
 Subsequent searches use the last found issue date and run the search again.
 The search returns issues that are not sorted by date and newer issues could show up after the search limit and would get filtered out because the last issue on the previous page had an older time.
 To solve this problem, we sort the entire search result by date not just the limited search result:

 We fixed it by commenting out line 77 in search_controller.rb